Force over Distance: Chapter 18

 “I can’t rewrite what’s perfect.”

-“Ask Volker,” Rush said dryly.
+“Ask Volker,” Rush replied.

 “Oh god,” Eli laughed.
 “Okay.
 I will.
 What was it?
 ‘I can’t rewrite what’s perfect’?”

-“That’s the one.”
+“Tha’s the one.”

 “Is it going to mortally offend him, somehow?”